Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: WithinGridBSoilCode

 	:Description:
 		Code that links to the fraction of water that flows from `BSoil` surfaces to surfaces in columns 2-10 of `SUEWS_WithinGridWaterDist.txt`.
-Value of integer is arbitrary but must match code specified in `Code` of `SUEWS_WithinGridWaterDist.txt`.

 	:Configuration:
 		.. csv-table::